shovitraj/GettingAndCleaningData-Week4-Assignment/codebook.md

     + Extracts measurement on mean and standard deviation (std) features for each measurement in X_total.

 3. #### Uses descriptive activity names to name the activities in the dataset
+     + Assigns column names to Y_total as "activityID".

 4. #### Appropriately labels the dataset with descriptive variable names.
+     + Assigns column names to X_total with respective features.
+     + Assigns column names to sub_all as "subjectID"

 5. #### From the dataset in step 4, creates a second independent tidy dataset with the average of each variable for each  activity and each subject.
     + tidy_data (180 rows, 81 columns) is created by grouping activity and each subject, and taking the mean of each variable.